HananeMohseny/my-shop/README.md

 - [Demo Project](https://pouria-farahani-developer.github.io/Accordion-Menu-By-React/)

-- Developed by Hanane Mohseni
+- 🙋‍♀️Developed by Hanane Mohseni

-- Created - 2025-03-28
+- 🌞Created - 2025-03-28

-- Technologies Used - Html , css
+- 🔮Technologies Used - Html , css

-- Role - Frontend
+- ⭐Role - Frontend

-- How to reach me : with my [e-mail](hananehmohseny84@gmail.com) and [linkedin](https://linkedin.com/in/hanane-mohseni-38033134a)
+- 🌌How to reach me : with my [e-mail](hananehmohseny84@gmail.com) and [linkedin](https://linkedin.com/in/hanane-mohseni-38033134a)